18Tarikjett/PythonWebApplicationProjectVersion2/README.md

-## Build and Deploy Spring Petclinic Application to AWS App Runner using AWS CDK.
+## Build and Deploy Spring PythonWebApplicationProject Application to AWS App Runner using AWS CDK.

 ## Overview
 Leverage AWS services AWS App Runner, Amazon RDS, Amazon Elastic Container Registry, AWS CodePipeline, AWS CodeCommit, AWS CodeBuild, AWS CodeDeploy and AWS CDK to deploy infrastructure as code and build out a CI/CD pipeline.
-We will use Spring Boot Petclinic application as a sample app to demonstrate the CI/CD pipeline.
-Petclinic is an MVC application built using Spring framework and leverages a relational database to persist the data.
+We will use Spring Boot PythonWebApplicationProject application as a sample app to demonstrate the CI/CD pipeline.
+PythonWebApplicationProject is an MVC application built using Spring framework and leverages a relational database to persist the data.

 ## Architecture
 ![Architecture](assets/architecture.png)

 ## Repository Structure
-- petclinic - Spring Boot application code.
-This is a clone of the spring petclinic repo.
+- PythonWebApplicationProject - Spring Boot application code.
+This is a clone of the spring PythonWebApplicationProject repo.
 Modification includes addition of the Dockerfile.
-For more details review the [README](petclinic/readme.md)
+For more details review the [README](PythonWebApplicationProject/readme.md)
-- cdk - AWS CDK Project for Building and Deploying Petclinic App.
+- cdk - AWS CDK Project for Building and Deploying PythonWebApplicationProject App.
 For more details review the [README](cdk/README.md)

 ## Configure Development Environment
 - Follow the steps in the Cloud9 Environment Setup guide - [Create-Cloud9-Environment](CLOUD9-SETUP.md)